ocimar84/funkosgalaxy/README.md

 Funko's Galaxy Website Color Choices:

 - Blue: The primary color theme of the site, symbolizing trust and professionalism.

-- Orange: Reserved for action buttons, designed to encourage user engagement and excitement.

 - White: The backdrop color, ensuring content remains clear and straightforward.